Daethalus/Avalon/README.md

 Since 2021, I've been working on [Skore](https://github.com/SkoreEngine/Skore), a general-purpose 3D/2D engine and my main project to date.
-The trouble with building a general-purpose engine is that, beyond being a colossal undertaking on its own, it rarely leaves room to focus on rendering—or to experiment with new techniques—the way I'd like.
+The trouble with building a general-purpose engine is that, beyond being a colossal undertaking on its own, it rarely leaves room to focus on rendering or to experiment with new techniques the way I'd like.
 For an engine like Skore, a simple, reliable renderer is usually the right call over experimental ones.

 That's where **Avalon** comes in: a project that gives me the outlet I need for those experiments.